大家好, welcome back to another episode of Growing up with Chinese 成长汉语. Thanks for joining us. 欢迎大家.

 Rule two. 比 cannot be used when expressing a comparison in negative form. 兰兰 isn’t as tall as Mike.
 You can’t say 兰兰比Mike不高.
 Instead you say 兰兰没有Mike高. 兰兰 isn’t as tall as Mike.

 好了, 我们得休息了.
 OK it’s time to take a break.
-We’re at a time for the day.
+We’re out of time for the day.
 We’ve covered a lot, and don’t worry if you’ve got a grammar or vocabulary words swimming around in your head, it will all settle with time.

 And don’t forget if you’re having trouble with anything, feel free to visit our website and if you can’t find what you are looking for, please send us your question and I’ll answer it at the end of one of our shows.
 All questions are good questions.
 OK, 大家, 加油.
 I’ll see you all next time. 再见.